2011 AFL Grand Final: Background

 This match was the sixth grand final contested between Collingwood and Geelong and the first since 1953.
 Three of the previous encounters were won by Geelong (1925, 1937 and 1952) and two were won by Collingwood (1930 and 1953).
 The two clubs had met in a preliminary final in three of the previous four seasons, with Geelong winning two (2007 and 2009) and Collingwood winning one (2010), but this was the first time in the recent success of both clubs that they had met in the grand final.

-When betting markets opened on the Sunday before the game, Collingwood were a slight favourite, with major bookmaker TAB Sportsbet offering $1.80 for a Collingwood victory, compared with $2.00 for a Geelong victory.
+When betting markets opened on the Sunday before the game, Collingwood was a slight favourite, with major bookmaker TAB Sportsbet offering $1.80 for a Collingwood victory, compared with $2.00 for a Geelong victory.
 However, punters backed Geelong heavily and, by Monday, Geelong had become the slight favourite; on Thursday, Sportsbet was offering $1.80 for Geelong and $2.00 for Collingwood.

 Media coverage

 The match was broadcast by Ten Sport on Network Ten.
-The broadcast was transmitted only in standard-definition, as the costs of high-definition were deemed excessive - the HD channel was used for golf.
+Controversially, the broadcast was transmitted only in standard definition, as the costs of live high-definition coverage was deemed excessive; the HD channel was instead used for golf.
+This was considered a major step backwards, as the drawn 2010 AFL Grand Final the previous year had not only been broadcast in HD but also in 3D.
+However, the game was later made available in high-definition Blu-ray.

 The coverage included the match, pre-game report, post-match report and highlights.
 The pre-game and post-game reports were hosted by Tim Lane and Michael Christian, and the match coverage was hosted by Stephen Quartermain.
 The match was called by Quartermain, Anthony Hudson, Luke Darcy and Matthew Lloyd.

-The match was Network Ten's final broadcast of an Australian Football League match before its broadcasting TV rights deal expired at the end of 2011 – although it was not its final AFL-sanctioned broadcast overall, with the 2011 International Rules Series broadcast under the same rights deal in October and November 2011.
+The match was Network Ten's final broadcast of an Australian Football League match before its broadcasting TV rights deal expired at the end of 2011; however, it was not its final AFL-sanctioned broadcast overall, with the 2011 International Rules Series broadcast under the same rights deal in October and November 2011.
 It was Ten's eighth grand final broadcast.
 The grand final had a peak audience of over 3.9 million viewers.

-Network Ten (Ten Sport) won the 2012 Silver Logie award for Most Popular Sports Program - that being the 2011 AFL Grand Final.
+Network Ten (Ten Sport) won the 2012 Silver Logie award for Most Popular Sports Program—that being the 2011 AFL Grand Final.

 Pre-match entertainment

-Pre-match entertainment was provided by American singer Meat Loaf, who performed a twelve-and-a-half minute medley of his best-known songs.
-Meat Loaf's vocal performance, which was largely off-key, was widely panned by commentators.
-Vanessa Amorosi performed the national anthem and her performance was also panned.
+Pre-match entertainment was provided by American singer Meat Loaf, who performed a 12½-minute medley of his best-known songs.
+Meat Loaf's vocal performance, which was largely off-key, was widely panned by commentators; it was later reported that he had been suffering health issues, including a heart attack and a hemorrhaged vocal cord, in the weeks before the grand final which affected his performance.
+Nevertheless, years later the performance remains widely remembered and mocked in AFL states for its poor quality.

+Vanessa Amorosi performed the national anthem, and her performance was also panned.